 Homeschooling families are NOT required by law to follow the state-mandated program.
 They are inspected annually and if fail, the child must go to a public school, or a private school recognized by the government and following the same program.

-Read about my second inspection in the follow-up What to Expect When You’re Inspected – Part 2.
+Read about our second inspection in the follow-up What to Expect When You’re Inspected – Part 2.